 In Victoria, reports to child protection must be made to a protective intervener, or other appropriately delegated officer.
 Reports cannot be made via the department’s social media, website or email, as staff who monitor the department’s website are not delegated officers.
 Almost all reports are made to child protection by phone.

-To make a report, you should contact the child protection intake service covering the local government area (LGA) where the child normally resides.
+To make a report, you should contact child protection at the office that covers the local government area (LGA) where the child normally resides.

 Telephone numbers to make a report during business hours (8.45am to 5pm), Monday to Friday, are listed below.

 If you are not sure which number to call, check the Child protection contacts page for details on the LGAs covered by each intake service.

 If you're worried about a child’s wellbeing, but don’t believe the child needs protection

 If you have significant concern for the wellbeing of a child, but do not believe they are at risk of significant harm, and where the immediate safety of the child will not compromised, a referral to The Orange Door (replacing Child FIRST) may be appropriate.